steinbring/jws.dev/experience.md

 ### AngularJS

 - In 2013, I introduced my employer to AngularJS, began teaching my fellow developers about its promise for what it could do for us, and started using it with production applications.
-- In 2014 and 2015, I [wrote several articles about how to best leverage AngularJS](https://jws.news/tag/angularjs/) and wrote several small projects using it.
+- In 2014 and 2015, I [wrote several articles about how to leverage AngularJS best](https://jws.news/tag/angularjs/) and wrote several small projects using it.

 ### Rivets.js